Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Nicola Serra, Andrei Golutvin, Elena Graverini, Takehiko Asaka, Artem Ivashko, Robert Shrock and Artur Shaikhiev for useful discussions.
+We are also grateful to Jacobo Lopez-Pavon, Pilar Hernandez and Enrique Fernandez-Martinez for pointing out the importance of the approximate $B-L$ conservation in the context of radiative corrections to the seesaw relation and neutrinoless double $\beta$ decay, which was missed in the first version of this paper.
 This work was supported by the Gottfried Wilhelm Leibniz program of the Deutsche Forschungsgemeinschaft (DFG) and by the DFG cluster of excellence Origin and Structure of the Universe.